Sdaher21/readthedocs_sample_test/sphinx/Open_Network_Automation_Platform_Overview.rst

   b.
 Defining orchestration steps
   c.
 Selecting valid cloud region
   d.
 Service orchestration calling cloud APIs to deploy VNFs

-     The onboarding and instantiation of VNFs in ONAP is represented via the example of onboarding and instantiating a virtual network function (VNF), the virtual Firewall (vFirewall).
-Following the guidelines and steps of this example, any other VNF can be similarly onboarded and instantiated to ONAP.
-See :ref:`virtual Firewall Onboarding and Instantiating <vfirewall_usecase>` examples.

   e.
 Controllers applying configuration on VNFs

 3. **Service operations**